-This stuffed kabocha squash is great choice for a vegan main dish for Thanksgiving, Christmas, or any holiday.
+This stuffed kabocha squash is a great choice for a vegan main dish for Thanksgiving, Christmas, or any holiday.
 Stuffed with flavorful wild rice, celery, goji berry, veggie, and herb filling, it will be a showstopper at your dinner table.
 It might even have meat eaters saying, “Who needs a turkey?”
 This stuffed kabocha squash truly makes a wonderful holiday addition to your dinner table.
 If you have trouble finding a kabocha squash, this will work wonderfully with any winter squash - buttercup, hubbard or butternut would be the best ones.
-You can also make things faster by using an eggplant or zucchini instead of the squash!
+You can also make things faster by using eggplant or zucchini instead of squash!
 This stuffed kabocha squash is an easy, delicious, and festive main dish for your next fall dinner party––you have to try it!

 Veggie-Stuffed Squash [Vegan]

 - 1 cup wild rice cooked